 Goodwill not Landfill

-This year marked a milestone for sustainability@BU and Goodwill as we partnered for Move Out 2012.
-Last year BU diverted 41.19 tons of reusable items.
-This year we improved even more on last years accomplishment, diverting 61.18 tons of clothing and household items from landfills.
+This year sustainability@BU once again partnered with Goodwill for move out collection.
+Last spring BU diverted 90.04 tons of reusable items.
+This year we improved on last years accomplishment, diverting 99.66 tons of clothing and household items from landfills!

-Pick-ups began on April 30th, and continued through May 23rd, giving your old stuff new life.
+Pick-ups began on April 28th, and continued through May 19th, giving old stuff new life.
 Check out the complete list of things to bring to the bins next year, things not to bring, and area locations.

 Supporting Lifelong Sustainability